soundpress/RulesOfNYC/docs/c26/index.rst

 [See also City Planning Rules 43 RCNY § 5-02(d).]
 The following actions shall not be subject to the provisions of this chapter:

-(a) projects or activities classified as Type I pursuant to 43 RCNY § 6-15 of this chapter directly undertaken or funded by an agency prior to June 1, 1977 except that if such action is sought to be modified after June 1, 1977, which modification may have a significant adverse effect on the environment, then such modification shall be an action fully subject to the requirements of [;this chapter;
+(a) projects or activities classified as Type I pursuant to 43 RCNY § 6-15 directly undertaken or funded by an agency prior to June 1, 1977 except that if such action is sought to be modified after June 1, 1977, which modification may have a significant adverse effect on the environment, then such modification shall be an action fully subject to the requirements of [;this chapter;

    (1) such actions include, but are not limited to, those actions defined in 43 RCNY § 6-09.
 "Action" (1), (2), (3) and (4) of [;this chapter;